Scaphoid bone: Blood supply

 It receives its blood supply primarily from lateral and distal branches of the radial artery, via palmar and dorsal branches.
 These provide an "abundant" supply to middle and distal portions of the bone, but neglect the proximal portion, which relies on retrograde flow.
 The dorsal branch supplies the majority of the middle and distal portions, with the palmar branch supplying only the distal third of the bone.

 Variation

 The dorsal blood supply, particularly of the proximal portion, is highly variable.
 Sometimes the fibers of the abductor pollicis brevis emerge from the tubercle.

 In animals

 In reptiles, birds, and amphibians, the scaphoid is instead commonly referred to as the radiale because of its articulation with the radius.

 Function

 The carpal bones function as a unit to provide a bony superstructure for the hand.
 The scaphoid is also involved in movement of the wrist.
-It, along with the lunate, articulates with the radius and ulna to form the major bones involved in movement of the wrist.
+It, along with the lunate bone, articulates with the radius and ulna to form the major bones involved in movement of the wrist.
 The scaphoid serves as a link between the two rows of carpal bones.
 With wrist movement, the scaphoid may flex from its position in the same plane as the forearm to perpendicular.